Tell a Friend!

 Are Canadians Vacation Deprived?

-Canadians are over worked and do not take all of their vacation time even thought they receive the third least amount of days off, according to two new studies.
+Canadians are over worked and do not take all of their vacation time even thought they receive the third least amount of days off, according to two studies.

 A recent study from Mercer human resource consulting has shown that Canada is far behind other world nations in terms of the amount of Vacation time that is allocated.
 In the European Union (EU) all workers are given 20 days of vacation time, and France gives its employees three times the amount that Canada does (30 days).